opendatasoft/ods-documentation/source/creating_content_with_studio/configuring_blocks/add-kpi.rst

   <PLACEHOLDER_SCREENSHOT_SIMPLE_KPI>
 - Comparison KPIs compare two subsets of data or two populations.
 For example, you create a comparison KPI to show the evolution of bike users over time by comparing the number of bike users from 2020 and 2021.
   <PLACEHOLDER_SCREENSHOT_COMPARISON_KPI>
+- Ratio KPIs gives the proportion of a population within a larger one.
+For example, you can create a ration KPI to know the percentage of women in the total population of your country.
 We recommend that you follow some key principles to build clear KPIs:

 * A KPI must convey a single message so that a single indicator is emphasized.